It was supposed to be their marriage week - the flood locked them in a fight to survive

-The wedding of Matthew and Dinah Ifopo in Hastings was even more than a celebration of your average wedding – it was also a celebration of survival.
+The wedding of Matthew and Dinah Ifopo in Hastings was more than your average celebration – it was also a celebration of survival.

 With January 20, 2024, locked in as the wedding day Dinah thought she was never going to make it, that she would die as she waited several hours on the roof of their home, broken leg and all, as the floods from Cyclone Gabrielle swept through the Pakōwhai area 11 months ago.